oracle/python-oracledb/doc/src/user_guide/tuning.rst

 helps performance and scalability.
 Tune "array fetching" with :attr:`Cursor.arraysize` and tune "row prefetching" with :attr:`Cursor.prefetchrows`.
 Set these before calling :meth:`Cursor.execute()`.
+The value used for prefetching can also be set in an ``oraaccess.xml`` file, see :ref:`optclientfiles`.
 In python-oracledb Thick mode, the internal buffers allocated for ``prefetchrows`` and ``arraysize`` are separate, so increasing both settings will require more Python process memory.
 Queries that return LOBs and similar types will never prefetch rows, so the ``prefetchrows`` value is ignored in those cases.

 The internal buffer sizes do not affect how or when rows are returned to your application regardless of which :ref:`python-oracledb method <fetching>` is